recallnet/rust-recall/README.md

 ### Chain RPCs & funds

-Since Hoku is built on top of Filecoin, you must have FIL in your account to interact with the network.
-Hoku is currently only live on the Filecoin Calibration network, so you can get tFIL via the faucet [here](https://faucet.calibnet.chainsafe-fil.io/funds.html).
+Since Hoku is built on top of Filecoin, you must have HOKU in your account to interact with the network.
+Hoku is currently only live on the Filecoin Calibration network, so you can get tHOKU via the faucet [here](https://faucet.calibnet.chainsafe-fil.io/funds.html).
 For reference, Filecoin chain information can be found [here](https://chainlist.org/?search=filecoin&testnets=true).